TexasSwede/NetSuite-Search/README.md

 or
 `addColumn(object)`
 Object values:
 - columnName	- String, required.
 The search return column name.
-- name		    - alias for columnName
+Alias: _name_ and _column_.
 - join        - String, optional.
 The join id for this search return column.
 - summary     - String, optional.
-Can be any of the NetSuite summary values:
+Can be any of the NetSuite summary values:  _group, sum, count, avg, min_, or _max_.
-                  group
-                  sum
-                  count
-                  avg
-                  min
-                  max
 - sorted		  - Boolean or String, optional.
 If not set, defaults to false, which returns column data in ascending order.
 If set to true, data is returned in descending order.
 Can also use "acending"/"asc" and "descending"/"desc" as alternative.
 - formula     - String, optional.
 Set the formula used for this column.
-Name of the column can either be formulatext, formulanumeric, formuladatetime, formulapercent, or formulacurrency.
+Name of the column can either be _formulatext, formulanumeric, formuladatetime, formulapercent_, or _formulacurrency_.
 - functionId  - String, optional.
 Sets the special function used for this column.
 See `.setFunction()` in SuiteAnswers foir more info.